KushagraPriyam/DefectScan/README.md

 ## 🎥 Live Demonstration

-👉 A deployed instance of the application is available for interactive use at the following address:
+👉 A deployed instance of the application is available for interactive use at the following address/URL:
   **https://defectscan.onrender.com**

 > ⚠️ *Note: The app is hosted on a free Render service.
 Initial load may take 30–60 seconds due to cold start.*